Life in a hockey family…

 My three sons, Topher, Max and Jake, all played hockey and at many different levels.
 In hockey, there is a place for anyone who wants to play.
 No matter the talent, the drive, the opportunity, the commitment… there is a level you can play and receive life learning lessons.
 Hockey gave me the opportunity to learn and appreciate all my sons for their strengths and individuality.

-Although my daughter Jessi did not play hockey, her and I definitely bonded as the only two females in the house and side kicks at the hockey rink.
-Her gymnastics poem became the hockey message “What do you do when no one is looking.”
+Although my daughter Jessi did not play hockey, her and I definitely bonded as the only two females in the house and sidekicks at the hockey rink.
+Her gymnastics poem became the hockey message “What do you do when no one is looking?”
 Big brother Topher and his hockey friends watched out for her, making our job as a teenage girl’s parent much easier.
-Jessi now has three sons and I am very honored to pass the hockey mom torch to her.
+Jessi now has four sons and I am very honored to pass the hockey mom torch to her.

-I also look forward to sharing hockey mom knowledge with Emma, the mother of our first future women hockey players in the family, Paige and Lucy.
+I also look forward to sharing hockey mom knowledge with Emma, the mother of our first future women hockey players in the family, Paige, Lucy, and Celia.
 Thank you to the Hockey Women of today for making the path for my granddaughters a better one.

 I am a “to the point” person, but being a hockey mom taught me so many subliminal lessons as a parent.
 We can be the best role model we know how, but our children need to have their own experiences as leaders, teammates, friends and role models.
 As a mom, my first instinct is to protect and nurture, but hockey and Bobby encouraged me to let my children be accountable.
 I truly believe the balance is very important.